-Once your current VDOT has been determined, it can be used to predict your race times at other distances.
+Once your current fitness level has been determined, it can be used to predict your race times at other distances.
 The closer the other distance is to the original race's distance, the more accurate the prediction will be.
 Due to differences in physiology and training, some people may be better at longer distance races than shorter ones or vice-versa, but the calculator should yield accurate results for most runners.
 The recommended training paces are also determined from your current fitness level.